caraya/entry-level-content/src/md-content/basics.md

 <embed type="video/quicktime" src="movie.mov" width="640" height="480">
 ```

-The problem with `embed` and its cousing `object` is that browser makers and content developers have no say on implementation and security of the third party plugins needed to play embedable content.
+The problem with `embed` and its cousin `object` is browser makers and content developers have no say on implementation and security of the third-party plugins needed to play embedable content.
 One of the best known plugins (and a great target for hackers) is Macromedia/Adobe Flash.

 HTML5 seeks to address security and bloat issues with plugins by providing ways to play the multimedia audio and video without using plugins.
 Enter `video` and `audio`.

-These tags provide media playback functionality without plugins, it is all baked into the platform and the browsers.
+These tags provide media playback functionality without plugins, as it is all baked into the platform and browsers.
 The simplest way to use video is to specify a single source for the video (either local or remote).

 The `poster` attribute provides a placeholder image that will be visible until the video begins playing.